Canon 20D vs T6i

-The Canon EOS 20D and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were officially introduced, respectively, in August 2004 and February 2015.
+The Canon EOS 20D and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were revealed to the public, respectively, in August 2004 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 20D has a resolution of 8.2 megapixel, whereas the T6i provides 24 MP.
+The 20D has a resolution of 8.2 megapixels, whereas the T6i provides 24 MP.

-The physical size and weight of the Canon 20D and the Canon T6i are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 20D and the Canon T6i.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 20D – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is notably smaller (13 percent) than the Canon 20D.
 Moreover, the T6i is markedly lighter (28 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the T6i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.